-The system has four tiers, which are different routes to employment, training or studying in the UK.
+The system has five tiers, which are different routes to employment, training or studying in the UK.
 Below are the most relevant to the teacher workforce:

-Tier 2: This applies to skilled workers who are offered sponsorship by an employer to fill gaps in the UK labour force (previously the work permit route).
+Skilled Worker visa (formerly Tier 2): This applies to skilled workers who are offered sponsorship by an employer to fill gaps in the UK labour force (previously the work permit route).

-Tier 5 (Youth Mobility Scheme): This applies to individuals on a youth mobility scheme (aged 18-30) who are allowed to work in the UK for a maximum period of 2 years with no option to renew (a teacher wishing to extend their stay would have to leave the country and apply for a Tier 2 visa).
+Tier 5 (Youth Mobility Scheme): This applies to individuals on a youth mobility scheme (aged 18-30) who are allowed to work in the UK for a maximum period of 2 years with no option to renew (a teacher wishing to extend their stay would have to leave the country and apply for a Skilled Worker visa, formerly Tier 2 visa).

 For further details on visa eligibility, fees and the application process, visit the Home Office guidance on https://www.gov.uk/entering-staying-uk/visas-entry-clearance